 This group normally meets every 1st Thursday from 10.00 am – 12.00 pm.
 The contact for the group is Janet Kirk, tel 01773 770 183, email email@example.com

-We are currently meeting on Zoom at the normal time.
+Post lockdown we are meeting in the Sun Inn lounge at the normal time.
 If you wish to join us contact Janet.

 October 2020 – King Henry VIII

 We’ve begun to look at the giant piece of history that is Henry VIII.
 We began by looking at Henry as a child.
 His brother Prince Arthur, as heir to the throne, was brought up away from his family and the royal court.
 As a young child, he was sent away to Ludlow to become King in waiting, in a heavily male household.
 In contrast Henry grew up in the company of women – his mother, sisters, nurses and ladies in waiting.
 Henry grew up loving the company of women.
 He was gentle and kind to his wives— until he beheaded them!

 It has been written that Henry grew up in the shadow of his brother but in reality he saw very little of him.
 The fact that Henry was brought up in the court put him in a much better place to navigate his path to power.
 His mother’s influence was important.
 As Elizabeth of York she instilled in Henry the belief that he was a Yorkist.
 Although the Wars of the Roses ended after the death of King Richard III, Henry VII spent a lot of his reign defending his position against Yorkists.
 It is Henry VIII, with his Yorkist blood and closeness to his mother – and her place at the heart of the surviving members of the Yorkist royal family – who is able to bring about peace in England.

 Born 28th June 1491, 2nd son of Henry VII and Elizabeth.
 Died 28th January 1547 at the Palace of Whitehall, London and was buried in St. George’s Chapel, Windsor.